Skip to content

 Notes:

-- Assumes incoming light is fully S1 polarized
+- Assumes incoming light is fully S1 polarised

 - Uses uniform stress-optic coefficient across all wavelengths